Witch Doctor (film)

 Witch Doctor is a 2016 Chinese-Thai horror suspense thriller film directed by Wu Zongqiang and starring Treechada Petcharat, Patrick Tam, Lu Yulai and Meng Yao.
 It was released in China by Iqiyi Pictures on May 27, 2016.

 Plot

+Xing Xiao, a charming Thai beauty, was separated from her twin sister Xing Hui when she was young.
+She and her boyfriend Sha Qing tried every possible means to find Xing Hui.
+During this process, Xing Xiao met Chen Yonglin.
+Curiosity and compassion made Chen Yonglin intervene in the lives of Sha Qing and Xing Xiao.
+When he fell in love with Xing Xiao, he found that it was just a puzzle with defenses everywhere and thrilling steps.